RiccardoRobb/Sentiment-analysis-firefox-extension/proposal_draft.md

 Analyzing and categorizing the **sentiment** of tweets.

+**Main goal**: compare different approaches using different data sets to see which approach with which data sets succeeds in associating the right sentiment with each tweet.

-The scope of this project is to create a *chrome extension* that associate at each tweet a sentiment value converted in an emoji:
+**Secondary goal**: create a *chrome extension* that associate at each tweet a sentiment value converted in an emoji:

 | Value | Emoji           |
 |:-----:|:---------------:|
 | 0     | :frowning_face: |
 | 1     | :grinning:      |

-Will be used 2 different datasets, in order to compare different approach using different dataset.

 ---